johnstaveley/SecurityEssentials/README.md

 * Clickjacking: Disallow site appearing in frame by applying header and disallowing site from being opened in an iFrame
 * Form overposting: Example given of how to avoid this
 * Acceptance tests for key functionality
 * Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
-Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards
+Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards, content security policy reporting
 * Forces user to change their password if their password has expired
 * Professionally pentested

 ***Note:** Runs on SQL Express and IIS Express, requires mail server and recaptcha (optional) set up.
 See readme.txt in project for more information*
+Current issues: SpecFlow scenarios won't regenerate in VS2017.
+This is an issue with SpecFlow described here: https://github.com/techtalk/SpecFlow/issues/857#thread-subscription-status